chiemeliecoder/Computersystems-monorepo/A7/readme.md

 It represents the way SYSLINUX handles the dynamic memory allocation requests of modules through malloc() .

-In my design where I would attach a metadata to the chunk of memory to be I would be using markers(free) to tell if the block is used or not.It is set to 1 when free and 0 when not free
+In my design I would attach a metadata to the chunk of memory to be I would be using markers(free) to tell if the block is used or not.It is set to 1 when free and 0 when not free

 Memory Heap Allocation Design